REOPENING FREQUENTLY ASKED QUESTIONS:

 While we understand that connecting with others is an integral part of the Y experience, we must also balance that with the need to be safe.
 We have removed most of the community seating areas and are asking our members to limit their workout time to allow other members to access the facility.
 This supports our efforts to adhere to the limited capacity requirements and to serve as many members as possible.
 Members are more than welcome to continue visiting outside of the Y at a safe distance.

-Youth Sports and Dance classes, as well as Youth Soccer Leagues will be available this Fall.
+Youth Sports and Dance classes, as well as Youth Soccer Leagues will not be available at this time.
 All programs are designed to meet the health and safety guidelines provided by our Michigan government and health officials.
-CLICK HERE to register for 2020 Fall Programs.
+CLICK HERE to learn more.

 Please see our website for the most up-to-date information on these programs.